Timeline of crimes involving the Order of Nine Angles: Maniac Murder Cult

 Alina Afanaskina, perpetrator of the 2023 Bryansk school shooting, was suspected of having communicated online with "curators" from MKU prior to the attack.
 The organization claimed responsibility for June 23, 2024 bombing of a mosque in Fryazino, Russia.
 Maniac Murder Cult was designated a terrorist group in the United Kingdom on July 2, 2025.
+On December 10, 2025, Maniac Murder Cult was designated as a terror group by Canada.